Tropical methods for building real space sextics with totally real tritangent planes: Combinatorics of local tropical tangencies

 \section{Combinatorics of local tropical tangencies}

-In this section, we provide a complete classification of local tangencies between a planar $(1,1)$- and $(3,3)$-tropical curves, labeled $\Lambda$ and $\Gamma$, respectively.
-We assume $\Gamma$ is always smooth, but $\Lambda$ may be 4-valent.
+In this section, we provide a complete classification of local tangencies between planar $(1,1)$- and $(3,3)$-tropical curves, labeled $\Lambda$ and $\Gamma$, respectively.
+We assume that $\Gamma$ is always smooth, but $\Lambda$ may be 4-valent.
 We exploit the $\Dn{4}$-symmetry of $\TPr^1\times \TPr^1$ whenever possible.
-In particular, if $\Lambda$ is smooth, we always assume it has an internal edge of slope one.
+In particular, if $\Lambda$ is trivalent, we suppose its unique edge has slope one.
 Our methodology follows closely that of~\cite{CM20, LM17}.

 \begin{theorem} Up to symmetry, there are 38 possible local tangencies between a $(1,1)$-tropical curve $\Lambda$ and a smooth $(3,3)$-tropical curve $\Gamma$ in $\TPr^1\times \TPr^1$.
 Five of these arise from $4$-valent $(1,1)$-curves, while the remaining ones come from trivalent ones.
-They are depicted in~\autoref{fig:classificationLocalTangencies}. \autoref{tab:LiftingMultiplicities} lists the lifting multiplicities of all local tangencies. \end{theorem}
+They are depicted in~\autoref{fig:classificationLocalTangencies}. \autoref{tab:LiftingMultiplicities} lists the local lifting multiplicities of each such tangency. \end{theorem}

 \begin{proof} The classification follows by simple inspection after analyzing the possible combinations of connected components and multiplicities.
-In addition to the 38 tangency types listed in the figure we will have four more, featured in \autoref{fig:absentTypes}. {Lemmas}~\ref{lm:no3gNo3h1}, and~\ref{lm:3bbOr3eCross} below will rule out the latter options.
+In addition to the 38 tangencies listed in the figure we will have four more, featured in \autoref{fig:absentTypes}. {Lemmas}~\ref{lm:no3gNo3h1} and~\ref{lm:3bbOr3eCross} below rule out the latter options.

-Throughout, we let $\mathcal{C}$ be a fixed connected component of $\Lambda\cap \Gamma$, and set the multiplicity of $\mathcal{C}$ as the sum of the multiplicity of all points in $\mathcal{C}\cap (\Gamma\cap_{\text{st}} \Lambda)$.
+Throughout, we let $\cY$ be a fixed connected component of $\Gamma \cap \Lambda$, and fix its multiplicity as the sum of the multiplicity of all points in $\cY\cap (\Gamma\cap_{\text{st}} \Lambda)$.
 By construction, this number equals 2, 4, or 6 for each component.
-After determining the combinatorics involving each tangency type, a standard chip-firing argument will determine the precise location of the tangency points within $\mathcal{C}$.
+After determining the combinatorics involving each tangency type, a standard chip-firing argument on $\cY$ determines the precise location of the tangency points within $\cY$.